victorpengmx/tp/docs/UserGuide.md

 You can directly modify Connectify's data without opening the application.
 You can do so by editing the Connectify [JSON file](https://fileinfo.com/extension/json) `[JAR file location]/data/addressbook.json`.

 <div markdown="block" class="alert alert-warning"><strong>&#x2757; Caution:</strong>
-If your edited data is not of the correct format, Connectify will **discard all of your data** and start with an empty JSON file the next time you launch Connectify.
-This is **irreversible**, so please **ensure that you have backed up your data** before editing it.
+If your edited data is not of the correct format, Connectify will <b>be unable to read your data</b> and start with an empty JSON file the next time you launch Connectify.
 </div>

 <a href="#table-of-contents" class="return-to-toc-link">